-- 3 main benefits: - Personal empowerment giving pts a sense of control and purpose and enhances QOL - Physical and psychological resilience an opportunity to improve physical function and psychological well being helping people cope better with treatments and surgery, enhancing the quality of recovery and living better after treatments. - Long term health a teachable moment to reflect on the role of healthier lifestyle practices after a diagnosis to promote positive behavior change. - Several programs underway across the UK such as: - Prepwell community based programme in NE England - Fit 4 Surgery Royal Surrey, 5 week rolling program - Programs demonstrate reversal of sarcopenia, improved fitness levels, improved lifestyle choices and better mental health. - Scottish Government have a Prehab Working Group, currently using Maggie's as pilot centers in early trials, looking to create a "once for Scotland" approach to Prehabilitation services, largely delivered online.
+- Personal empowerment giving pts a sense of control and purpose and enhances QOL - Physical and psychological resilience an opportunity to improve physical function and psychological well being helping people cope better with treatments and surgery, enhancing the quality of recovery and living better after treatments. - Long term health a teachable moment to reflect on the role of healthier lifestyle practices after a diagnosis to promote positive behavior change. - Several programs underway across the UK such as: Prepwell community based programme in NE England, Fit 4 Surgery - Royal Surrey, 5 week rolling program, bit of a postcode lottery. - Programs demonstrate reversal of sarcopenia, improved fitness levels, improved lifestyle choices and better mental health.